Opus10/django-pgtrigger/docs/advanced_installation.rst

 ---------------------------

 Use ``python manage.py pgtrigger ls`` to see the installation status of individual triggers or all triggers at once.

-Triggers can be in one of three installation states: ``INSTALLED``, ``UNINSTALLED``, or ``PRUNED``.
-When in a ``PRUNED`` state, the trigger is installed but no longer exists in the application.

-Triggers are also either ``ENABLED`` or ``DISABLED``.
-Triggers are enabled by default unless a user explicitly disables it after installation.
-Once disabled, triggers must be enabled again to run.
+View the :ref:`commands` section for descriptions of the different installation states.